chenhuimao/HMLLDB/README.md

 ### cbt
 `cbt` command: Completely displays the current thread\'s call stack based on the fp/lr register.
-Xcode's "Debug Navigator" & `bt` command: Displays the current thread\'s call stack based on the libunwind.dylib.
+Xcode's "Debug Navigator" & `bt` command: Displays the current thread\'s call stack based on DWARF information.
 In some cases, the traceback based on libunwind.dylib may lose the call frame, and the actual execution process of the arm64 architecture application is based on the fp/lr register.
 Therefore, the `cbt` command was developed.
+Notice:
-Notice: The `cbt` command only supports arm64 architecture devices.
+- The `cbt` command only supports arm64 architecture devices.
+- If the `-fomit-frame-pointer` parameter is added when compiling, the `cbt` command cannot find the hidden frame.
+Therefore, it is recommended to use `cbt` and `bt` commands together.

 ### rc